-- The needle is then positioned under X-ray guidance, which allows highly accurate placement in the body.
-To double-check the location, a short-acting anesthetic is injected followed by brief neurologic testing.
-Once proper needle position is confirmed, the steroid medication is then injected.
+- The needle is then positioned under X-ray guidance and the correct location on the body is confirmed.
+To double-check the location, a short-acting anesthetic is injected in conjunction with neurologic testing.
+Once proper needle position is confirmed, the therapeutic medication is then injected.

-- It is possible you will feel mild, transient discomfort or pressure similar to your usual back symptoms as the medicine is injected.
+- It is possible you will feel pain or pressure similar to your normal back pain as the medicine is injected.
 This is a good sign and means the medicine is going to the right place.
 The pain usually disappears quickly.

 - After 15 minutes, you will be checked for the expected injection response.
 If you are able to stand and walk safely, you will be free to leave with your driver.

 - Keep the treatment area clean.
 Leave the Band-Aid on.
 Do not shower.

 - If possible, please avoid anti-inflammatory medication for 24 hours (i.e., ibuprofen/Advil).